General rules. The following rules apply to your account:

 - Payable on Death Accounts.
 If your account is noted as a "Payable on Death" account, the owner(s) may change the named beneficiary(ies) at any time by written direction to Us.
 The owner(s) reserves the right to withdraw all or part of the deposit at any time.
 The beneficiary(ies) acquires the right to withdraw only if: (i) all of the owners die, and (ii) the beneficiary(ies) is then living.
-The beneficiary(ies) is only entitled to the amount that is in the account after all of the outstanding checks and debits have been paid.
+The beneficiary(ies) is only entitled to the amount that is in the account after all of the outstanding checks and debits have been paid or any right of setoff or other liability to Us has been satisfied.
 If two or more named beneficiaries survive the death of the owner(s), such beneficiaries will own the account in equal shares without right of survivorship.

 - Custodial Accounts.
 Any custodial account will be maintained subject to the Illinois Uniform Transfers to Minors Act.
 The account must be opened in the name of a custodian.
 There may be only one custodian and one minor, or beneficiary, for each account.
 The funds held in the account are indefeasibly vested in the minor and are not subject to attachment, garnishment, levy or execution in the name of the custodian.